ForNeVeR/Cesium/docs/msbuild-sdk.md

 Cesium MSBuild Project SDK
 --------------------------

-Cesium provides it's own project SDK that could be used to simplify building of Cesium programs and libraries.
+Cesium provides its own project SDK that could be used to simplify building of Cesium programs and libraries.

 Cesium MSBuild SDK inherits default behavior from a `Microsoft.NET.Sdk` SDK and tries to integrate with it the same way as C# does.